Reneilwe-Kutlwano/PersonalBudgetPlanning-task-2/README.md

 1. Unzip the zipped file by extracting it.
 2. Unzip the personal budget 3 file by extracting it.
 3. Open visual studio 2019.
-4. Creat a new console application called PersonalBudgetPlanning3 (This console application needs to strictly be for C#).
-5. Copy the program cs code (This is the parent class).
-6. Delete everything on the console application page >> at this point you should just have a blank page.
-7. Paste the program cs into visual studio 2019.
-8. On the solution explorer right click on the PersonalBudgetPlanning2 and scroll to "Add" and add a new class library.
-9. Copy the Expense cs code.
-10. Delete everything on the class library page just created >> at this point you should just have a blank page.
-11. Paste the Expense cs into the class library created (This is the child class).
-12. Copy Negaive cs code.
-13. Delete everything on the class library page just created >> at this point you should just have a blank page.
-14. Paste the Negative cs into the class library created (This is the child class).
-15. Go back to the program cs and click the green button on the visual studio toolbar to run the program.
+4. Go to the program1 cs and click the green button on the visual studio toolbar to run the program.
-16. The programme will ask you to input data, all of this needs to be in the form of a decimal number.
+5. The programme will ask you to input data, all of this needs to be in the form of a decimal number.

 ### ===================CONTRIBUTORS + SOURCES========================